Michael K. Hole, M.D., MBA

 Harvard Medical School

-Board-certified in pediatrics, Hole is a “street doctor” serving families experiencing poverty and homelessness.
+A board-certified pediatrician, Hole is a “street doctor” serving families experiencing poverty and homelessness.
 He teaches public policy, community engagement and entrepreneurship to undergraduate, graduate and medical students.
-Cited 26,000+ times, he has 60+ publications on health financing and innovation, education disparities, economic mobility and more.
+Cited 26,000+ times, he has 60+ publications on health financing, education disparities, economic mobility and more.